lechosen/cost-tracking/README.md

 ## Privacy

-All data stays local — nothing leaves your machine except the transaction *descriptions* sent to the Anthropic API for categorization.
-Bank account numbers, balances, and raw files are never transmitted.
-If you prefer fully offline categorization, the categorizer can be swapped for a local Ollama model (see `app/services/categorizer.py`).
+**Everything stays on your machine.** Transaction categorization runs via a local Ollama model — no data is ever sent to an external API or third-party service.
+Bank account numbers, balances, and raw files never leave your network.

 ---